wagaweb/waboot-woo-product-filters/README.md

 The plugin already support the [Waboot](https://github.com/wagaweb/waboot) template system.
 You do not need to make any changes in your `archive-product.php`, unless you have overwritten it in your child theme and you have removed the `<?php do_action('waboot/woocommerce/loop'); ?>` line.

+This is valid only for Waboot v2.1.5 or higher.